nogicoder/farcry/README.md

 ## Calculate the Number of Kills, Deaths, and Suicides per Player and per Match

-Write a SQL query (`SQL-04`) that aggregates the result [from the SQL subquery](https://www.essentialsql.com/get-ready-to-learn-sql-server-22-using-subqueries-in-the-from-clause/) `SQL-03` (also known as the _derived table_) to return the number of kills, deaths, and suicides per player and per match.
+Write a SQL query (`SQL-04`) that aggregates the result [from the SQL subquery](https://www.essentialsql.com/get-ready-to-learn-sql-server-22-using-subqueries-in-the-from-clause/) `SQL-03` (AKA the _derived table_) to return the number of kills, deaths, and suicides per player and per match.

-_Note: a derived table is a subquery that can take the place of a table in the `FROM` clause of an SQL statement._
+_Note: A derived table is a subquery that can take the place of a table in the `FROM` clause of a SQL statement._

 For example: